mostafaadawy/block_chain_coin/readmi.md

 # run using node main
+this repo is implementation for simple cryptocurrency and thanks return to [Simply Explained](https://www.youtube.com/playlist?list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4)
 # Building Methodologies
 ## To begin creating blockchain
     1- it's all begin by creating the chain class called block